khendersonwood/fec.md/README.md

 !['PT1.JPG', 'Pivot Table Table for Question #1'](/PT1.JPG)
 * Step 7: Copy and paste data from pivot table #1 to another data set
 * Step 8: Sort Rows D & A from Z --> A </br>
-**Answer: The tobacco industry contributes most to the Republican party and the media/entertainment indsutry contributes most to the Democratic party** </br>
+**Answer: The Republican/Conservative indsutry contributed the most to the Republican party at a total of $7,514,000 and the media/entertainment indsutry contributes most to the Democratic party at $1,880,000.** **In total, the Democratic Party recieved $21,553,578 and the Republican Party Recieved $30,749,000 </br> ** </br>